 A memo from the Provost.

-As we start up the academic year, I thought it might be helpful to list the dates of some of the major religious holidays during the year.
-What follows is not intended as an exhaustive list.
-The College’s Guidelines for Religious Accommodations are listed below.
+Well in advance of the start of the new academic year – so you can plan accordingly – I thought it might be helpful to list the dates of some of the major religious holidays during the year.
+What follows is not intended as an exhaustive list but simply names some of the more common major religious holidays.

 The College of William & Mary urges its administrators, faculty members, and staff to be sensitive to the religious holidays of organized religions.
 All persons should be able to participate in the essential practices of their faith without conflict with academic requirements, as long as such practices are in accordance with state and federal regulations and consistent with safety regulations of the College.
 The College offers the following guidelines.

-- Faculty members and administrators in charge of scheduling campus-wide events should avoid conflicts with religious holidays as much as possible.
+- Faculty members and administrators in charge of scheduling campus-wide events, departmental meetings, etc. should avoid conflicts with religious holidays as much as possible.

 If you have any questions, please let me know.